Kashishah/git-full-course/README.md

 # git-full-course

 This is my practice git for learning a github
 <br>
-Author : Kashish Shah
+Author : Kashish Shah(I am here for learning GIT )